Learn about the history behind our county, its people, places and events. These exhibits are new and ongoing.

 how clothing has changed over time, and how it is crafted.
 See items

-from Victorian dresses and children's outfits to Red Cross uniforms and unique hats.
+from Victorian dresses and children's outfits to wonderful umbrellas and unique hats.
 This exhibit displays some of the best pieces from the

 museum's textile collection.